kevbuh/bitnet/README.md

 ```

 # Todo
-- Correct BitNet
+- test inputs against inference weights
 - learning rate scheduling
   - 1.5e-3 to 8e-4, then 5e-4 to 0
 - weight decay scheduling
   - 0.1 for 50,000 steps, then 0
-- Add ons
-  - RoPE scaling for >4 k context
 - Official inference and training weights for 2.4B model
   - Support for [other](https://huggingface.co/1bitLLM) LLaMa sizes to train
 - Binary kernels (triton?):